SAP-samples/concur-web-services-authentication/README.md

-# SAP Concur Web Services - Authentication API Sample
+# SAP Concur Web Services - Authentication

 ## Description
 This collection provides the basic example of Web Service authentication that is most commonly used by SAP Concur customers (versus partners).
 There are two files included in this repository: